shawnmckinney/py-fortress/README.md

     echo $CONTAINER_PORT
     ```

-    *note: make note of the port as it's needed later
+    * make note of the port, it's needed later
-    *depending on your docker setup may need to run as root or sudo priv's.
+    * depending on your docker setup may need to run as root or sudo priv's.

 3. Prepare directory server to use py-fortress by initializing the directory information tree: